 In September 1993, publisher TecMagik announced that Steven Seagal would star in his own beat 'em up Genesis and SNES game.
-Notably, the game would not be based on one of his movies; instead, it was decided to focus on his celebrity itself.
-The publisher reasoned that the image power of Seagal (the celebrity) would be more stable than a movie of his (new movies fade out of people's memory rather quickly, but the celebrity is less liable to this process).
-The idea of Seagal in his own game, however, never came to complete fruition, as the project was initially scheduled for released in 1994, and then delayed to 1995, and then cancelled.
+Notably, the game would not be based on one of his movies; instead, it was his celebrity itself.
+The publisher reasoned that the image of Seagal (the celebrity) would be more lucrative than a movie (which can fade out of memory rather quickly, whereas the celebrity is less liable).
+The idea of Seagal in his own game, nonetheless, did not culminate; the project was initially scheduled for release in 1994, delayed to 1995, and then cancelled.

-A downloadable beta of the game, nonetheless, is readily available to play.
-None of the eighteen levels can be completed, although the basic gameplay mechanics are intact.
+A downloadable beta of the game, however, is readily available to play.
+None of the eighteen levels can be completed, although basic gameplay is intact.

-There is some platforming present throughout the game's eighteen levels.
-Unfortunately then, Seagal's ability to jump turns out to be an inability in practice, crouch-hopping only short distances.
+There is some platforming throughout the game's eighteen levels.
+Unfortunately, then, Seagal's ability to jump is an inability in practice, crouch-hopping only short distances.
 Falling to his death often, the game is forgiving and allows the player to position Seagal, afterward, via cursor, to safety.

 It was intended, i.e., not demonstrated in any betas, that Seagal be able to complete levels by different tactics, to increase replay value.
-Game designer Steve Wik revealed that stealth mechanics were in development, citing two examples thereof as an alternative or supplement to combat: using an object, such as a chair, to distract an enemy by kicking it across the floor (enabling a sneak attack or undetected progress), and sneaking through shadows.
+Game designer Steve Wik revealed that stealth mechanics were in development; he cites two examples which would have served an alternative or supplement to combat: using an object, such as a chair, to distract an enemy by kicking it across the floor (enabling a sneak attack or undetected progress), and sneaking through shadows.

 The game's development was overseen by at least two producers, the first of whom was a graduate of Harvard School of Business and a former bank manager.
 Whatever her business credentials, she had never played a video game.
 Her naivety caused friction with the development team, as, for instance, she pined for the game to be like Streets of Rage 2, (knowing it sold well); when the developers were aiming for an unlike experience (e.g., stealth gameplay).
-This producer, due to incidents as such, was eventually switched out for another.
-Her successor, however, fared no better insofar as credentials, and clashed with the development team as well.
+This producer, due to incidents as such, was eventually replaced with another.
+Her successor, however, fared no better insofar as credentials, and also clashed with the development team.

 SNES vs. Genesis Version: